TrueBlocks/trueblocks-core/src/apps/ethslurp/README.md

 | -v | --verbose | set verbose level.
 Follow with a number to set level (-v0 for silent) |
 | -h | --help | display this help screen |

-  Portions of this software are Powered by Etherscan.io APIs
 #### Other Options

 Enter `--version` to display the current version of the tool.